 Draft Bylaws Section 7.12 (b)

 10.1.
 Text from the Bylaws: “This Section 7.12(b) shall apply to Board vacancies occurring when all Directors (other than the President) are recalled as provided by Section 7.11(a)(ii).
 Within five days following the date such Directors are removed…..”
+[Note that this cross-reference is in error and should be to Section 7.11(a)(iii).]

 10.2.
 Issues:

-10.2.1 Section 7.11(a)(ii) states: “(ii) The Board may remove any Director who has been declared of unsound mind by a final order of court, convicted of a felony, or been found by a final order or judgment of a court to have breached any duty under Sections 5230 through 5239 of the CCC, and in the case of such removal, the Secretary shall promptly notify the EC Administration in writing, with a copy to the body that nominated such Director, and shall promptly post such notification to the Website.
-The vacancies created by such removal shall be filled in accordance with Section 7.12(a). “.
+10.2.1 Section 7.11(a)(iii) states: “(iii) All Directors (other than the President) may be removed at the same time by the EC by delivering an EC Board Recall Notice to the Secretary pursuant to and in compliance with Section 3.3 of Annex D. The vacancies created by such removal shall be filled by the EC in accordance with Section 7.12(b).”

-10.2.2 Allowing 5 days to replace Board vacancies due to the EC recalling the Board seems inconsistent with the CCWG-Accountability recommendations Annex 4, Para 82: “If the ICANN Board were to be recalled, an Interim Board would be put in place.
+10.2.2 Allowing 5 days to replace Board vacancies due to the EC recalling the Board seems inconsistent with the CCWG Proposal Annex 4, Paragraph 82: “If the ICANN Board were to be recalled, an Interim Board would be put in place.
 Interim Directors would be named with the exercising of the Community Power to ensure continuity.”

 10.3.
-Recommendation (as proposed by CCWG-Accountability legal counsel): Replace the current language with: “(b) This Section 7.12(b) shall apply to Board vacancies occurring when all Directors (other than the President) are recalled as provided by Section 7.11(a)(iii).
+Recommendation (as proposed by CCWG-Accountability legal counsel): Correct the cross-reference in Section 7.12(b) and replace the current language with: “(b) This Section 7.12(b) shall apply to Board vacancies occurring when all Directors (other than the President) are recalled as provided by Section 7.11(a)(iii).
 Concurrently with delivery of any EC Board Recall Notice (as defined in Section 3.3(f) of Annex D), the EC Administration shall provide written notice of the EC’s designation of individuals to fill such vacancies (each such individual, and “Interim Director”) to the Decisional Participants and to the Secretary, who shall cause such notice to be promptly posted to the Website.” ..

 Draft Bylaws Section 4.6(b)(ii)